All Sites Catalog

 288 Alston House Rd, Sanford, NC 27330

-The North Carolina State Capitol, completed in 1840, is one of the finest and best-preserved examples of a major civic building in the Greek Revival style of architecture.
+Completed in 1840, the North Carolina State Capitol is one of the finest and best-preserved examples of a major civic building in the Greek Revival style of architecture.
 It is a National Historic Landmark.
 Free admission, donations are accepted and appreciated.

 North Carolina Transportation Museum